Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Context-Awareness in Trust Zone

-The local security mode is activated only when the central security services fail to respond in time, the gain of subscriber authentication information synchronization is therefore not significant in the edge clouds with negligible probability of Central Security Service Outage (CSSO).
-Generally, to estimate this outage probability for a certain device in different edge clouds, the following factors should be taken into account: \begin{enumerate} \item \textbf{User arrival}: depending on the device-to-edge-cloud spatial distance and the user mobility, every edge cloud has its individual expectation about the user arrival probability in the next synchronization interval.
-The edge clouds located far from the device have less chance to serve the device than those located nearby.
+The local security mode is activated only when the central security services fail to respond in time, the gain of subscriber authentication information synchronization is therefore not significant in the ECs with negligible probability of Central Security Service Outage (CSSO).
+Note that we refer to the term CSSO as the cases where the security network functions in central cloud fail to respond within the desired latency, instead of a complete unavailability of service.
+Generally, to estimate this outage probability for a certain device in different ECs, the following factors should be taken into account: \begin{enumerate} \item \textbf{User arrival}: depending on the device-to-edge-cloud spatial distance and the user mobility, every EC has its individual expectation about the user arrival probability in the next synchronization interval.
+The ECs located far from the device have less chance to serve the device than those located nearby.
 For still and low mobility users, the user arrival estimation can be simply accomplished though the handover prediction procedure of legacy networks.
-However, high-mobility users such like vehicles on highway and railway passengers can travel over multiple edge clouds during one backhaul outage, so that an additional position prediction in macro scale can be needed.
+However, high-mobility users such like vehicles on highway and railway passengers can travel over multiple ECs during one backhaul outage, so that an additional position prediction in macro scale can be necessary.

-\item \textbf{User stay time}: upon arrival, depending on the user mobility, the coverage area of the edge cloud and the traffic model in that area, every edge cloud has its individual expectation about the duration of user's stay in it.
-Some ``important'' edge clouds covering larger or more traffic-congested areas (e.g. the city center of Paris) are expected to serve a user for longer time, when compared to those ``unimportant'' ones (e.g. a small village aside a high-speed railway).
-The risk of CSSO during the user's stay in these edge clouds, therefore, is also higher.
+\item \textbf{User stay time}: upon arrival, depending on the user mobility, the coverage area of the EC and the traffic model in that area, every EC has its individual expectation about the duration of user's stay in it.
+Some ``important'' ECs covering larger or more traffic-congested areas (e.g. the city center of Paris) are expected to serve a user for longer time, when compared to those ``unimportant'' ones (e.g. a small village aside a high-speed railway).
+The risk of CSSO during the user's stay in these ECs, therefore, is also higher.

-\item \textbf{Backhaul reliability}: depending on the current status of backhaul connection, every edge cloud has its individual expectation about the chance that a CSSO occurs during a certain period in the future.
-Generally, the edge clouds with worse current backhaul connection quality are more likely to suffer from CSSO. \end{enumerate}
+\item \textbf{Backhaul reliability}: depending on the current status of backhaul connection, every EC has its individual expectation about the chance that a CSSO occurs during a certain period in the future.
+Generally, the ECs with worse current backhaul connection quality are more likely to suffer from CSSO. \end{enumerate}